Gets or sets the total number of elements the internal data structure can hold without resizing.

 is always greater than or equal to Count.
 If Count exceeds while adding elements, the capacity is increased by automatically reallocating the internal array before copying the old elements and adding the new elements.

-If the capacity is significantly larger than the count and you want to reduce the memory used by the List(T), you can decrease capacity by calling the TrimExcess method or by setting the property explicitly.
+The capacity can be decreased by calling the TrimExcess method or by setting the property explicitly.
 When the value of is set explicitly, the internal array is also reallocated to accommodate the specified capacity, and all the elements are copied.

 Retrieving the value of this property is an O(1) operation; setting the property is an O(n) operation, where n is the new capacity.